golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-0-hello-world.md

     )
 ```

-{% /tab %}
-{% /tabs %}

-Our `DateService` uses the same image hash as the [Task Example 0: Hello World!](../task-processing-development/task-example-0-hello.md).
+Our `DateService` uses the same image hash as the [Task Example 0: Hello World!](/docs/creators/python/tutorials/task-example-0-hello).
 This hash points to a pre-uploaded, minimal image based on Alpine Linux.

 ### start() function

-{% tabs %}
-{% tab title="Python" %}

 ```python
 async def start(self):